• Share this on:

 Importers and service providers

 Several avocado importers have their own ripening and packing facilities, such as Nature’s Pride in the Netherlands and Ripenow in the United Kingdom.
-Ripening facilities are important for the growing segment of ready-to-eat avocados and for supplying to supermarkets.
+Ripening facilities are important for the growing segment of ready-to-eat avocados in supermarkets.

 When import companies provide different services, such as ripening and retail packing, they can also become service providers to large retailers.
 For example, Bakker Barendrecht, part of Greenyard, supplies the leading Dutch supermarket Albert Heijn.
 This company ripens and packs avocados and takes responsibility for quality control and forecasting its client’s needs.